 Despite tipping the scale at over 4500lbs, this big girl can MOVE, thanks to it’s powerful direct-injected 5.0L V8 engine.
 The engine puts out 420 HP and 376lb-ft of torque, which is good enough for a 0-60 time of 5.5 seconds and a 1/4 mile time of 13.9 seconds at 104MPH.
 The 8-speed automatic does a great job of always keeping you in the power band, and passing on the highway is a breeze with just the slightest push of the throttle.
 In normal driving conditions, expect fuel economy numbers of 15 city / 23 highway.

-Overall, the Kia K900 is a great luxury sedan that really showcases just how far the Korean brand has come since first landing on our shores nearly 20 years ago with their crappy Sephia econoboxes.
-Today, Kia is able to play with the best of them, and the K900 is proof positive of that.
-The only question that remains, will they be able to find the “confident individualist” buyers willing to overlook the badge and buy it on it’s merits alone?
-Only time will tell..
+Overall, the 2015 Kia K900 is a great luxury sedan that really showcases how far the Korean brand has come since first landing on our shores nearly 20 years ago with their crappy Sephia econoboxes.
+While this car can hang with the best of them, Kia’s biggest challenge is going to be finding the “confident individualist” buyers willing to overlook the badge and buy the K900 on it’s merits alone.
+Only time will tell how the make out on that front.

 2015 Kia K900: